-Families will be notified of the results via email and a mailed letter.
+Families will be notified of the results via email with the email address they provide upon registration.
 Notification will occur during the week following the communicated registration week.

 Students who are not accepted, or do not accept a Late French Immersion placement will be registered at their English catchment middle school.

 In the event, a school receives more applications for Late French Immersion than the number of seats it can accommodate, the priority order of registrants will be determined by a random school lottery.
 Due to strong demand, the lottery process is introduced on a school-by-school basis to ensure equitable access to each catchment family wishing to pursue Late Immersion as a District program of choice.

 - If the number of catchment sibling registrants exceeds the number of available spaces the school can accommodate, priority order will be determined by catchment sibling school lottery.

 - All other in-catchment registrants will then be wait listed in accordance to an in-catchment school draw.

 - Students will have the opportunity to be considered for placement at another dual-track middle school provided the Late French Immersion Alternate School Choice form is completed during Late French Immersion Registration week.
 See # 3 below.